Korean, Edit

 Cell-Cell Signaling G Protein-Coupled Receptor, Protein Kinase, Protein Phosphatase 1,290

-① Human and mouse genomes differ by around 50% in DNA sequence and diverged about 75 million years ago.
+① Humans and mice have approximately a 50% difference in their nucleotide sequences and diverged around 75 million years ago.

 ① The difference in genes between humans and chimpanzees is only 1.23%.